5 Top Reasons to Travel to the West Coast in the Fall

 Monarch Butterfly Migration on the Central California Coast

 Delicate monarchs flutter up to 900 miles to winter and mate along the central California Coast.
 The migration begins mid-October, and the butterflies hunker down in eucalyptus and pine trees until after they’ve procreated in late February.
 But like Southern Californians, they’re not crazy about the cold.
 In fact, temperatures below 57°F render monarchs unable to fly.
 Visiting the coast in late-October or November, when the average temperatures are slightly higher than the winter months, gives you a better chance of seeing them hover in a fall-like flurry of orange and black.

 Just outside of Monterey, the town of Pacific Grove is known as “Butterfly Town, USA.”
 Migrate over to its Monarch Butterfly Sanctuary to pay your respects to the regal insects.
 Alternatively, head further south to Pismo Beach, which typically attracts the largest colonies and plenty of sun.

 The golden palettes of fall are all the sweeter when they yield velvety red wines.
-Lucky for us then, that autumn means harvest time on the West Coast.
+Luckily for us, autumn means harvest time on the West Coast.
 First, wine makers pluck bins upon bins of grapes off the vines.
 Then the grapes are crushed into smithereens, a sacrifice to the wine gods.
-Finally, they’re left to ferment with the promise of a future vintage.
+Finally, they’re left to ferment with the promise of a fine future vintage.

-Don’t wait years for those grapes to end up as a finished product.
+Don’t wait years for those grapes to end up as a finished product!
+Tasting rooms and wineries across the Pacific Northwest are well-stocked for wine tasting and often feature elements of the autumn production process as they’re on-going behind the scenes.
 The Sonoma County Harvest Fair has 300+ wines ready for the drinking.
-And if you want to work off those liquid calories, you can enter the grape stomp competition to get your feet moving!
+And if you want to work off those liquid calories, you can enter a grape stomp competition to get your feet moving!